Host Config on Github Pages

 Alternatively: you could host host from your existing repository for your iOS codebase.
 Skip this step if you prefer that route.
 See the config options in Setup Automatic Signing for how to set the path to your config file, and how to specify which branch should be deployed.

-Github Pages is only available on private repos if you are a paid Github user.
+Github Pages is only available on public repos, or private repos if you are a paid Github user.

 If you are a free Github user, you can still use this approach with a public repository.
 As the config file is going to be on the public internet for customers to retrieve, you aren't exposing any additional data.